 Identifying Your Values

 Choose from the list of 200 words that represent core values.
 Follow your intuition and circle 20 to 30 words.
-From there, identify overlap between the words.
+From there, identify the overlap between the words.
 This will permit you to narrow your choice down to 3 to 5 words.